Last updated: 21 June 2026

 Practical tips for UK users

 The Autopilot app itself is well designed.
 The interface is clean, the folio breakdowns are detailed, and navigating between investments is intuitive.
 On the design front, it deserves real credit.
 The problem is not the app.
-It is the underlying complexity of running two apps side by side, plus the gap between marketed returns and what you actually experience month to month.
+Rather, it is the underlying complexity of running two apps side by side, plus the gap between marketed returns and what you actually experience month to month.

 Value for money